• Home

 • Purchase wifi or sim card – you will use your phone a lot when navigating your way around Kyoto.
 Make sure you’re organized by purchasing a Pocket Wifi with unlimited data that will help you save money on roaming costs while in Japan.

-• Get travel insurance – As with anywhere you visit in the world, having travel insurance is a must to ensure that when things don’t go smoothly (and trust me it will happened eventually), you’re covered.
+• Get travel insurance – As with anywhere you visit in the world, having travel insurance is a must to ensure that when things don’t go smoothly (and trust me it will happen eventually), you’re covered.
 We recommend World Nomads as one of the most comprehensive worldwide insurance products.

 Views of Kyoto shophouses and restaurants from across the Kamo River